 What courses should I take in high school?

-It’s also wise not to neglect English.
+Additionally, it would be unwise to neglect English and other areas of the humanities.
 Engineers in today’s marketplace are often required to be strong writers and communicators.
 Soft-skill areas such as adaptability and collaboration are also great assets for anyone entering the world of engineering.

 Do I need to attend a prestigious undergraduate school?

-The engineering field tends to be fairly egalitarian—employers are more interested in your ability to produce than the selectivity of your undergraduate colllege.
+The engineering field tends to be fairly egalitarian—employers are more interested in your ability to produce than the selectivity of your undergraduate college.

-As in any field, schools with large and/or successful alumni networks can be a help, especially in given geographic regions.
-However, an examination of starting and mid-career salary data from over 200 engineering schools reveals a pretty level playing field and a general lack of correlation between prestige and pay.
+As in any field, schools with large and/or successful alumni networks can be of help, especially in given geographic regions.
+However, an examination of starting and mid-career salary data from over 200 engineering schools reveals a pretty level playing field.

-For example, Stevens Institute of Technology in Hoboken, NJ is ranked by U.S. News as the 82nd best engineering program.
-Its graduates have an average starting salary of $64,900 and an average mid-career salary of $124,000.
-Compare that to MIT, ranked first overall, where graduates enter the field with an average salary of $68,600 and enjoy an average mid-career salary roughly $6,000 less than a typical Stevens grad.
+For example, Stevens Institute of Technology in Hoboken, NJ is ranked by U.S. News as the 69th best engineering program.
+Its graduates have an average starting salary of $70,800 and an average mid-career salary of $136,900.
+Compare that to MIT, ranked first overall, where graduates enter the field with an average early-career salary of $84,800 and enjoy an average mid-career salary of $154,000.

 Consider a 3:2 Program

 If you remain dead-set on attending a big name program in spite of the data above, a 3-2 engineering program is an avenue worth exploring.
-This format allows students to earn a bachelor’s degree at any one of a host of participating colleges in 3 years and then apply to a more prestigious engineering school.
-For instance, Columbia University’s prestigious engineering school partners with almost 100 liberal arts colleges across the country, from Ivy caliber schools like Middlebury to Marietta College in Ohio, which has a 70% acceptance rate.
+This format allows students to earn a bachelor’s degree at any one of a host of participating colleges in three years and then apply to a more prestigious engineering school.
+For instance, Columbia University’s prestigious engineering school partners with almost 100 liberal arts colleges across the country, from Ivy-caliber schools like Middlebury to Marietta College in Ohio, which has a 61% acceptance rate.
 Students apply to Columbia during their junior year, and if accepted, spend the next two years earning a BS in engineering.

-The ten-year job-outlook for engineers varies greatly by branch and, of course, is always subject to change based on technological developments, environmental factors, and shifting political landscapes.
+Overall, the picture is quite rosy for engineers.
+With 65,000 new jobs expected through 2024, there will be ample opportunity for future graduates.
+Yet, it is important to note that the ten-year job outlook for engineers varies greatly by branch and, of course, is always subject to change based on technological developments, environmental factors, and shifting political landscapes.

-For example, the Bureau of Labor Statistics predicts that openings for civil engineers will grow significantly through 2022 due to the nation’s aging infrastructure and need to replace roads, tunnels, bridges, and dams.
-From aging structures to aging humans, the need for Biomedical engineers should be in demands over the coming decades as the elderly population in the U.S. continues to need more and more medical care.
+For example, the Bureau of Labor Statistics predicts that openings for civil engineers will grow significantly through 2024 due to the nation’s aging infrastructure and need to replace roads, tunnels, bridges, and dams.
+From aging structures to aging humans, the need for biomedical engineers should be in high demand over the coming decades as the elderly population in the U.S. continues to need more and more medical care.
 Likewise for petroleum engineers, ever-increasing oil prices and an older-than-average workforce should lead to healthy job growth.
-However, the oil & gas industry is notoriously boom or bust so this very difficult to project with any certainty.
+However, the oil and gas industry is notoriously boom or bust so this is very difficult to project with any certainty.

 CT’s bottom line